Cup-Of-JavaScript/javascript-express-api-postgres-2/Assignments.md

 BODY: None
 ```

-This endpoint returns all the information for a particular person:
+This endpoint returns all the information for a particular person from the `person` table.

 Example Output for  http://localhost:5150/ex1/persons/1:
 ```